ingararntzen/timingdocs/docs/source/axis.rst

         let cue = {...};
         axis.update(cue);

-        // modify - YES !
+        // YES ! - modify by creating new cue object axis.update({
-        axis.update({
             key: cue.key,
             interval: new Interval(4, 6),
             data: cue.data
         });

-        // modify - NO !!!
-        cue.interval = new Interval(4, 6);
+        // NO !!! - modify property of managed cue ahead of update cue.interval = new Interval(4, 6);
         axis.update(cue);

-        // delete - YES !
+        // YES ! - delete by creating a new cue object axis.update({key:cue.key});
-        axis.update({key:cue.key});

-        // delete - NO !!!
+        // NO !!! - delete properties of managed cue ahead of update delete cue.interval;
-        delete cue.interval;
         delete cue.data;
         axis.update(cue);

-    External cue modification may also occur if cue.data reference objects that are being managed (and modified in-place) by other collections, frameworks etc. If the source of timed data is subject to in-place modification, copying is required as part of cue creation.
+    Unwanted modifications of managed cues may also occur when cue.data references objects that are subject to in-place modification by external code.
+In such circumstances, object copying will be required as part of cue data creation.